We hate to break it to you, but most of us are doing common household chores wrong.

 Oh mopping, the worst of all chores.
 But with a few simple rules, you can get the job done in no time.

 - Clean before you mop.
+Many people wonder do you mop or vacuum first?
+Should you sweep before mopping?
 Mopping isn't a one-stop shop for cleaning the floors.
-Always sweep, dust mop or vacuum to remove large pieces of debris and stray hair.
+You should always sweep, dust mop or vacuum to remove large pieces of debris and stray hair.

 - Remember that different floors require different types of cleaning.
 Not all floors can be mopped with the same solution.
 Here's what to keep in mind: